Azure/trusted-signing-action/README.md

-# Azure Code Signing
+# Trusted Signing
-The Azure Code Signing Action allows you to digitally sign your files using an Azure Code Signing certificate during a GitHub Actions run.
+The Trusted Signing Action allows you to digitally sign your files using a Trusted Signing certificate during a GitHub Actions run.

 ## Runner Requirements
 This Action can only be executed on Windows runners.
 It is supported by the following GitHub hosted runners: